 Google lowers its costs by advocating for laws that prevent telcos from invoicing Google.
 Meanwhile, academics are failing to state how much money they receive from Google.

-Which articles grabbed the attention of your peers?
-These ten posts topped the Commsrisk charts during November.
+Which stories grabbed the attention of your peers?
+Here is a rundown of the most popular Commsrisk articles during June.

 The US-headquartered supplier of a mishmash of telecoms services, including RA, agrees that they need to turn around their fortunes… but cannot say how they will do it.